Nov 24th is the last dog care training class for the year. Classes will resume in late January. Check back then to register. Thank you.

 Dog Care Volunteer Responsibilities

 These volunteers walk the dogs, handle feedings, do laundry, have doggie play time, and complete general dog side tasks as needed to provide our dogs the best environment possible.
-You should have some dog experience and generally be comfortable around dogs.
+You should have some dog experience and generally be comfortable around dogs, including medium to larger dogs.
 If you are more interested in helping with the dog adoption side of things, please read our Dog Adoption Helper Volunteer information page.

 *April through July classes are reserved for those who will be in Centre County over the summer